-Universal Non-Euclidean Theorem and Corollary: In a Hilbert plane in which rectangles do not exist, for every l and every P not on l there are at least 2 parallels to l through P (and hence infinitely many).
+Universal Non-Euclidean Theorem and Corollary: In a Hilbert plane in which rectangles do not exist, for every l and every P not on l there are at least 2 parallels to l through P (and hence infinitely many - cf. proof of Theorem 4.4).